VRichardJP/LoLAnalyzer/README.md

 ## How to use

+0. RunAll.py : All the steps from 1 to 7 at once.
+You can comment steps you've already done.

+or in details
 1. ConfigUpdater.py : generate your personnal config.ini file.
 It is a simple text file and easy to edit
 2. DataDownloader.py : download raw game files according to the parameters in config.ini (patches, regions, leagues)
 3. DataExtractor.py : extract and collect all the downloaded data